Live Chat Now

 Accountant Positions

 Accounting degree jobs are differentiated by their skill and daily responsibilities.
-Here are a few examples of some different accounting roles and what they might entail, although bear in mind that some many positions may require varying levels of education, specific training, professional certifications or hours of experience:
+Here are a few examples of some different accounting roles and what their day to day duties might be.
+Keep in mind this list includes positions that require varying levels of education, specific training, professional certifications or hours of experience:

-• Senior Accountant: With in-depth knowledge of company practices and accounting principles, senior accountants report costs, productivity, margins and expenditures and are likely to handle most of the financial responsibilities of a mid-sized company.
+• Senior Accountant: With in-depth knowledge of company practices and accounting principles, senior accountants report costs, productivity, margins and expenditures and are likely to handle the reporting and most of the financial responsibilities of a mid-sized company.

-• Tax Accountant: As the title implies, tax accountants operate in the area of taxation, helping businesses to comply with the Internal Revenue Code when tax documents are filed.
+• Tax Accountant: As the title implies, tax accountants operate in the area of taxation and tax preparation, helping businesses to comply with the Internal Revenue Code when tax documents are filed.
 They also help with financial planning from a tax perspective, understanding and interpreting the implications of changes to the tax code and helping businesses minimize their tax liabilities.

 • Revenue Accountant: Similar to a senior accountant, the revenue accountant handles the checks and balances of an organization’s revenues, paying close attention to payable and receivable accounts and keeping accurate financial records.
-He or she will typically work with the company’s clients to be sure payments are received on time and work internally to devise strategies to improve the company’s cash flow and profitability.
+They will typically work with the company’s clients to be sure payments are received on time and work internally to devise strategies to improve the company’s cash flow and profitability.

 • Corporate Accountant: Corporate accountants manage financial and accounting-related tasks such as creating financial statements and fiscal reports.
 They work with a company’s various department heads to determine departmental expenses.
 Monitoring cash flow and expenditures, they provide a detailed overview of revenue and expenses for decision making by senior management.